Table of Contents

 If you search for apps in Play Store, you should take the time to look through all the items, especially looking at the same icons.

-Fake applications often use icons from the applications they mimic, so you should question whether there is more than one same icon appearing in the results list (assuming the second set of applications Not the pro version of the application).
+Fake applications often use icons from the applications they mimic, so you should question whether there is more than one same icon appearing in the results list (assuming the second set of applications Not the pro version of the app).
 This is the first way fake applications reach users.

 If the icons are the same, consider their names.